The TSA is providing daily travel numbers.

 This data is “a sample of restaurants on the OpenTable network across all channels: online reservations, phone reservations, and walk-ins.
 For year-over-year comparisons by day, we compare to the same day of the week from the same week in the previous year.”

-The 7 day average for New York is still off 76%.
+The 7 day average for New York is still off 64% YoY, and down 34% in Florida.

 Note that the data is usually noisy week-to-week and depends on when blockbusters are released.

-Movie ticket sales have picked up a slightly from the bottom, but are still under $1 million per week (compared to usually around $300 million per week), and ticket sales have essentially been at zero for seventeen weeks.
+Movie ticket sales have picked up over the last few weeks, and were over $7 million last week (compared to usually around $300 million per week).

-Most movie theaters are closed all across the country, and will probably reopen slowly (probably with limited seating at first).
+Most movie theaters are still closed, but a few seem to be reopening (probably with limited seating at first).

 Notes: Y-axis doesn’t start at zero to better show the seasonal change.

-This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows the year-over-year change in gasoline consumption.
+This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline consumption compared to the same week last year of .

 At one point, gasoline consumption was off almost 50% YoY.